T-Troll/alienfx-tools/Doc/alienfx-gui.md

 Right zone controls assigned lights and currently selected light for selected device.
 Rightmost is the list of all lights, defined for current device.
-"Key" button provide dialog window to select current light name by pressing any keyboard key.
+"Key" button provide dialog window to select current light name and key code by pressing any keyboard key.
 It's also will be done automatically in case per-key RGB device active.
 You can also set current light name typing it at name field.
 4 buttons on top used for navigation between lights:
 - "|<" (or press Shift+Home) - navigate to first assigned light of the current device.
 - "<" (or Shift+Left) - select previous light (by ID).